HuuuWasabe/CPE-313/README.md

-Name: **Nil Jedidiah G. San Gabriel**<br>
-Section: **CPE32S8**

-Hello my name is Nil Jedidiah G. San Gabriel and I am from the Rizal, I am currently taking Data Science as my track in Computer Engineering in the `Technological Institue of the Philippines`.
+Hello my name is **Nil Jedidiah G. San Gabriel** and I am from Rizal, I am currently taking Data Science as my track in my course Computer Engineering in the `Technological Institue of the Philippines`.
+<br>I like playing video games especially open-world adventure and horror games.